d4gh0s7/docker-init/README.md

 # CentOS Docker
-Init shell script for a basic CentOS Docker node, fairly hardened and production ready.
+Init shell script for a basic CentOS Docker node, fairly hardened and *almost* production ready.

+"Assume every network you're on is malicious"
+							- Samy Kamar

 ## Install the script